Best Odoo Cloud Hosting Providers 2026

 Odoo.sh

-Odoo.sh is the official Odoo hosting platform built and maintained by Odoo S.A. in Belgium.
-As the first-party solution, it offers seamless integration with Odoo Enterprise and guaranteed compatibility with each new Odoo version.
-The platform provides a managed environment optimized specifically for Odoo deployments with direct access to Odoo support engineers.
-However, Odoo.sh requires an Enterprise license for all deployments, which adds significant monthly costs.
-The platform uses shared hosting by default, with dedicated resources available for an additional $600/month.
-Organizations prioritizing official vendor support and willing to pay premium pricing find value in the single-vendor relationship.
+Odoo.sh is the official Odoo hosting platform, built and maintained by Odoo S.A. in Belgium.
+As the first-party solution, it has guaranteed compatibility with each new Odoo version and direct access to Odoo support engineers.
+The downside: it requires an Enterprise license for all deployments, which adds ~$249/month for a 10-user team.
+Hosting is shared by default, and dedicated requires a minimum of 4 workers ($230+/month).
+It works well for organizations that want a single-vendor relationship and have the budget for it.

 Advantages